City Year Philadelphia

 Create a positive climate of civic engagement that ripples throughout the Philadelphia community.
 During the service year, AmeriCorps members participate in community service across the city and help beautify the community by painting murals in schools, restoring recreation centers and/or cleaning streets and neighborhoods throughout the community.

-This year, 200 City Year AmeriCorps members will support over 12,000 students in 19 Philadelphia schools.
+Our 200 City Year AmeriCorps members support over 10,000 students in schools throughout Philadelphia.

 Every year we hold events to celebrate our corps, students and the community at large.